apache/spark/docs/apache-airflow/backport-providers.rst

 Installing Airflow 2.0 operators in Airflow 1.10
 ''''''''''''''''''''''''''''''''''''''''''''''''

-We released backport packages that can be installed for older Airflow versions.
-These backport packages will be released more frequently compared to the main Airflow 1.10.* releases.
+We released Backport provider packages that can be installed for older Airflow versions.
+These packages will be released more frequently compared to the main Airflow 1.10.* releases.

 You will not have to upgrade your Airflow version to use those packages.
 You can find those packages on